SimenCodes/heads-up/README.md

 - Make sure the service actually is running.
 Does it show up under System Settings > Apps > Running?
 - If not, reboot the phone.
 Does that help?
 - [4.2 and earlier] Do you have any other accessibility services running?
 Some other services, like Pushbullet, blocks Heads-up from reading notifications.
 - Uninstall the app completely, reboot the phone, and install it again.
-Make sure you are using the latest version, 1.8.1.
+Make sure you are using the [latest version](https://play.google.com/store/apps/details?id=codes.simen.l50notifications).
 After enabling the service inside the app, reboot the phone.
 - Allow more priority levels in the settings.
 - Some phones block Heads-up from displaying popups.
 Check that "draw on top" or "display popups" is enabled in System Settings > Apps > Heads-up.

-####Huawei, XIAOMI and MIUI users:####
+####Huawei, XIAOMI, ZTE and MIUI users:####
+Before you can use this app, you\'ll probably need to give it some slack when it comes to security.

+1. Go to System Settings > All > Apps > Downloaded > Heads-up notifications.
+2. Toggle the switch that says \'Show popup windows\' (second option).
+3. At the bottom, go to \'Manage permissions\'.
+4. Set \'I trust this app\' to on.

-Please allow Heads-up to display popups under Settings > Apps > Downloaded > Heads-up.
-It might also be necessary to reset the app data/settings.
+*It might also be necessary to reset the app data/settings.*

 ####Device talking?####
 This is a bug in Samsung's firmware.
 See post on my [website](http://simen.codes/stuff/samsung-phone-talking/)